hl7au/au-fhir-core/input/pagecontent/medicine-information.md

     - Non-coded support is provided using the Medication resource
         - brand name = `Medication.extension` [Medication Brand Name extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-brand-name.html)
         - generic name = `Medication.extension` [Medication Generic Name extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-generic-name.html)
-        - item form and strength as part of the medication definition = `Medication.code.text`
+        - item form and strength = `Medication.code.text`
-        - medication form, when not implicit in `Medication.code.text` = `Medication.form.text`
+        - when medication form and strength are not implicit in `Medication.code.text`, they may be separately represented in:
+          - form = `Medication.form.text`
-        - medication strength, when not implicit in `Medication.code.text` = `Medication.extension` [Medication Strength extension](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-strength.html)
+          - stregth for the medication as a whole = `Medication.extension` [Medication Strength extension](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-strength.html)
-        - individual ingredient strength = `Medication.ingredient.extension` using the FHIR R5 element pre-adoption of `Medication.ingredient.strength[x]`, with the strength represented in `valueCodeableConcept.text` using extension URL `http://hl7.org/fhir/5.0/StructureDefinition/extension-Medication.ingredient.strength[x]`
+        - when representing individual ingredient strength as text, use the FHIR R5 pre-adoption of `Medication.ingredient.strength[x]` using the extension URL `http://hl7.org/fhir/5.0/StructureDefinition/extension-Medication.ingredient.strength[x]` on `Medication.ingredient.extension`, with the strength represented in `valueCodeableConcept.text`.
+Where possible, use the existing `Medication.ingredient.strength` element in preference to pre-adopting the FHIR R5 `Medication.ingredient.strength[x]` element.

     Example: Medication with text only brand name, generic name, item form and strength.